Riley Communities Local Area Plan Update

 Proposed Riley Communities Local Area Plan

-The Riley Communities Local Area Plan presentation to the Infrastructure and Planning Committee has been rescheduled to October 16, 2024.
+The proposed changes to the Riley Communities Local Area Plan will be presented to the Infrastructure and Planning Committee on January 8, 2025.

 Public Submission to City Clerks (calgary.ca)